abunchofnerds-25/ccollections/README.md

 ## 14. Structured Logger — `clogger`

-`clogger` is a thread-safe, structured logger that writes every line in logfmt format.
-Each line is machine-parseable and human-readable.
+`clogger` is a thread-safe, structured logger with three output formats: logfmt (default), NDJSON, and RFC 5424 syslog.
+Each record is machine-parseable and human-readable.
 A single per-logger `pthread_mutex_t` serialises all writes and state changes.

 **Header:** `#include <clogger.h>`

 ### Output Formats

-Two formats are supported, selectable at any time via `clog_set_format`.
+Three formats are supported, selectable at any time via `clog_set_format`.
 The default is logfmt.

 #### Logfmt (default)